yurimix/aws-s3-copy-to-china/README.md

 This Lambda is subscribed to SNS events, but can be easily modified to use direct S3 bucket events.

 # Deployment
+Make sure AWS CLI is installed and configured to use.

 ## Prepare S3 bucket for Lambda deployment
 * Go to AWS S3 console and choose one of existing (or create a new one) S3 bucket which will be used for deployment.